 A good tip is to create a dedicated landing page where you can redirect interested consumers.
 Ideally, this should include the reward details, pictures of the referral reward, and a sign-up form.
 You can also place social sharing buttons so interested customers can easily spread the word on their social media profiles.

-Threadbeast’s referral program lets brand advocates earn a free package.
+Threadbeast’s referral marketing program lets brand advocates earn a free package.
 In turn, friends can get $50 worth of bonus items featured on the right image.

 This page can also include a FAQs page or terms and conditions so parties involved are guaranteed to get their promised incentives.